OrionReed/tldraw-physics/README.md

 **Groups**
 You can group shapes to create compound rigidbodies.
 Physical properties will still work, so you can create shapes which are part ice and part rubber, for example.

+**Notes and Gotchas**
+- All geo shapes are treated as [convex hulls](https://en.wikipedia.org/wiki/Convex_hull)
+- Draw shapes use a very crude compound collider approach, where each vertex is turned into a sphere

 ## Known Issues
 - Simulation speed is not always consistent
 - Multiplayer hangs on connecting sometimes, for some browsers (Safari/Firefox)